nateroblin33/3d-bone-tracking-tool/README.md

 ## Platform & Python Version

-*Platform:* The 3D Bone Tracking Tool programs work exclusively on Windows 10, restricted by the requirements for the Intel® RealSense™ D400 series.
+*Platform:* The Tendon Strain Tool program works exclusively on Windows 10, restricted by the requirements for the Intel® RealSense™ D400 series.

-*Python:* The 3D Bone Tracking Tool programs work exclusively with Python 2.7 (32-bit), restricted by the requirements for the Intel® RealSense™ D400 series.
+*Python:* The Tendon Strain Tool program works exclusively with Python 2.7 (32-bit), restricted by the requirements for the Intel® RealSense™ D400 series.

 ## Running the Program